Department of Chemistry

 I was watching a repeat of Carl Sagan’s television series, Cosmos, which prompted me to post this.
-I have added some notes in italics to the original manuscript.

 Dr. Morrison’s procedure was to sight the star Antares at a specific time of the evening, drive south for one day, and repeat the measurements at the same time the next day.
 Noting the difference in the angle of altitude and the distance driven between the two sightings, the circumference of the earth could then be determined.
 Dr. Morrison suggested that a group of friends could do this on an overnight trip.
 (In his presentation, Dr. Morrison drove from the Kansas-Nebraska state line south on U. S. 283 to the Kansas-Oklahoma state line.
 As you can see, this is a relatively straight section of road, with just one “hitch” in it.
 It provides the base line that is needed for the project.

 The focus of this paper is to present an alternative to Dr. Morrison’s suggestion which has distinct advantages and avoids the time and expenses of an overnight trip.
 The procedure need not be done by one class alone.
 Students could contact students in another school in a city some distance away and ask them to participate in the project.
 The two classes could then decide which star to look at and the time to make the appropriate measurements.
 After mailing the appropriate information to the other class, each student participating can then determine the circumference of the earth.